MetaMask/keyring-api/docs/architecture.md

 The Keyring API supports two different flows for signing transactions:

-- **Asynchronous**: MetaMask sends a keyring request to the keyring snap, and the keyring snap responds with a `{ pending: true, redirect? }` response to indicate that the keyring request will be handled asynchronously.
-This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring snap dapp.
+- **Asynchronous**: MetaMask sends a keyring request to the Keyring Snap, and the Keyring Snap responds with a `{ pending: true, redirect? }` response to indicate that the keyring request will be handled asynchronously.
+This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the Keyring Snap dapp.

-  Once the keyring snap has completed the request, it sends a notification to MetaMask with the result of the request.
+  Once the Keyring Snap has completed the request, it sends a notification to MetaMask with the result of the request.

   ```mermaid